Andalucian Traditions and Customs

 There is something for all ages with the old quarter full of horses, decorated wagons, and men and women in traditional dress.
 After dark the fun moves to the fairground where one of the biggest fun-fairs in Spain is set up.
 Lots to do all night with the 'casetas', bars-cum-meeting places, inviting you to sample their cuisine and drinks and generally enjoy yourself.

 PILGRIMAGES, (ROMERIAS), are numerous, the most famous being EL ROCIO.
-Gypsy wagons pulled by paired oxen, crowds in festive dress ride behind or follow on foot, girls riding with men, their skirts billowing over the horses rumps, to finalize in a huge picnic in the campo, with much singing, dancing, eating and drinking.
+Gypsy wagons pulled by paired oxen, crowds in festive dress ride behind or follow on foot, girls riding with men, their skirts billowing over the horses rumps, to finalise in a huge picnic in the campo, with much singing, dancing, eating and drinking.
 "If you get about the best beauty and nought else, You get about the best thing God invents".
 An apt saying by Robert Browning

 FLAMENCO originated in Andalucia and its Moorish origins can be heard in the wailing chants that are so much part of the dance.
 There are two basic types of flamenco - the slow, emotional 'Cante Jondo', (deep song), and the bright, cheerful 'Cante Chico', (light song), with rousing melodies and of course the wonderful, rhythmic clapping, stamping and castanet playing.